kubernetes/community/contributors/devel/sig-architecture/api-conventions.md

 #### Spec and Status

-By convention, the Kubernetes API makes a distinction between the specification of the desired state of an object (a nested object field called "spec") and the status of the object at the current time (a nested object field called "status").
+By convention, the Kubernetes API makes a distinction between the specification of the desired state of an object (a nested object field called `spec`) and the status of the object at the current time (a nested object field called `status`).
 The specification is a complete description of the desired state, including configuration settings provided by the user, [default values](#defaulting) expanded by the system, and properties initialized or otherwise changed after creation by other ecosystem components (e.g.,